Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 - Baby Boomers had it easy, still have it easy and are awful people for having destroyed the earth, the economy and everything.

 Life then was very different.
-By comparison to then, most people in the United States today are living a life of luxury that was not present in the 1960s or ’70s – and this is unequivocable from the copious data on life then and now.
+By comparison to then, most people in the United States today are living a life of luxury that was not present in the 1960s or ’70s – and this is unequivocable from copious data on life then and now.

-Here is a photo of one (found on Facebook)
+Here is a photo of one (found on Facebook) – I think this is the one we had my house when I was a kid.

 More than half of the population hung their clothes on outdoor clothing lines to dry naturally.